SharkPlush/Aeon-AC-update-detection/README.md

 aeon@localhost:~> upower -e
 ```

 If you have multiple "line_power_" outputs the script will probably not work.
-(If you can fix this please see TODO)
+If you can please beta test the beta branch for this [here](https://github.com/SharkPlush/Aeon-AC-update-detection/tree/Multi-Line-Power-Beta).

 To install run: